924/928 Sydenham Road

 The mandate of the Community Liaison Committee (CLC) is to provide a means of connecting near neighbours, business owners, site operators and City support teams to share information, identify concerns and challenges, determine mitigation strategies and support the successful integration of this project into the broader Sydenham Road community.
 Committee members are guided by the approved Terms of Reference.
 Review the Terms of Reference for the Sydenham Road Emergency Shelter Community Liaison Committee.

 Applications closed Oct.
 3, 2025.
-Meeting minutes will be shared here on Get Involved Kingston.
+Meeting summaries are shared here on Get Involved Kingston and emailed to project subscribers.

 Request for Proposal (RFP)

-The Request for Proposal has been made available to service providers.
+The Request for Proposal closed in September 2025.
+CFOC Doors of Compassion was the successful proponent.
 Review the Request for Proposal on Biddingo.

 Shelter Operations